 You'll have a realized capital gain if you sell a capital asset at a higher price than you purchased or acquired it.
 You'll have a realized capital loss if you sell a capital asset at a lower price than you purchased or acquired it.

 Realized Gain and Loss

-To realize a gain or loss mean to record it via a sale.
+To realize a gain or loss means to record it via a sale.
 If you have a gain on paper but haven't yet sold the asset, you're gain is an unrealized gain.
 Unrealized gains fluctuate from moment to moment along with the daily market trend, but realized gains are permanent and specific.
 The same holds true of realized losses, which result from selling an asset at a loss.
 Once you realize a gain or loss, its value is fixed and cannot be changed.

 Short-Term Vs. Long-Term

-A short-term gain or loss results when you sell a security one year or less after you purchase it.
+A short-term gain or loss results when you sell a capital asset one year or less after you purchase it.
 If you've held an asset for longer than one year, you have a long-term transaction.
 The differentiation between long-term and short-term gains and losses is important when you file your taxes.
 Long-term gains typically benefit from a lower tax rate than short-term gains.

 To lower your tax bill, you can use your realized losses to offset any realized gains.
 If you have additional losses above and beyond your gains, you can take an additional $3,000 per year off your ordinary income for tax purposes.
 Excess losses can be carried forward for use in the same way in future years.
 If you have unrealized gains approaching the one-year mark, you may consider holding those assets for a few additional days to cross into long-term territory before you realize them.